tomakado/projector/README.md

 # Features to implement

+- [ ] Template validation
+- [ ] User-friendly error messages
+- [ ] De-couple template sources and generator (by using interfaces)
-* Import third-party templates from GitHub
+- [ ] Import third-party templates from GitHub
+- [ ] Custom options in template context
-* Import third-party templates from any public or private git repository
+- [ ] Import third-party templates from any public or private git repository
+- [ ] Template caching
+- [ ] List builtin and local third-party cached templates
-* Verbose mode (for debug purposes)
+- [ ] Verbose mode (for debug purposes)
+- [ ] Support for file masks on input files declaration